dmh2000/retrosheet/doc/retro-chapter-3/index.md

 // the type definition of a Team object type Team struct

-// LoadTeams reads team data from the specified file and
+// ReadTeams reads team data from the specified file and
-// returns a slice of Team data or an error func LoadTeams(fname string) ([]Team, error)
+// returns a slice of Team data or an error func ReadTeams(fname string) ([]Team, error)
 ```

 ## Directory Structure